-- A local review panel comprised of at least three educators will be appointed for each high school.
-The assistant superintendent of curriculum and instruction will chair each panel and will select the other two members of each panel.
-These additional members will be selected from central office staff, building level administrators, or department chairs or content teachers in science or social studies - The panel will review semester grades of students eligible for a local verified credit.
-A local verified credit will be awarded if a student has achieved a final grade of "C" or better for both semesters of the science or history course. - Students eligible for a local verified credit who receive a "D" for one or both semesters of the science or history course will receive a local verified credit if they receive a grade of "C" or higher on the exam for the semester or semesters in which they made a "D." - Students not meeting one of the above criteria may review course content and take a retest of the course exam and receive a verified credit if they obtain a "C" or higher grade on the retake.
-This option is only available one time. - Students not meeting any of the above criteria may request a series of additional academic assignments that, when completed satisfactorily, will lead to a local verified credit. - The local review panel has final authority in determining whether to (a) award the verified credit, (b) deny the verified credit, (c) suggest participation in a remedial program and retesting, or (d) make additional academic assignments as deemed appropriate prior to determining whether to award the verified credit.
+- A school-based panel will review semester grades of students eligible for a local verified credit.
+A local verified credit will be awarded if a student has achieved a final grade of "C" or better for both semesters of the science or history course. - Students eligible for a local verified credit who receive a "D" for one or both semesters of the science or history course will receive a local verified credit if they receive a grade of "C" or higher on the exam for the semester or semesters in which they made a "D." - Students not meeting one of the above criteria may review course content and complete a released SOL test.
+Once they receive a perfect score on the released test, they are eligible for a locally verified credit.
+Students may use notes when completing the released test.
+This option is available until the student scores 100%. - The school-based panel has final authority in determining whether to (a) award the verified credit, (b) deny the verified credit, or (c) suggest participation in a remedial program followed by retesting.
+Any appeals regarding locally awarded verified credits should be directed to the assistant superintendent of curriculum and instruction.